UP Dalit sisters death: Police arrest six men, file case of murder and rape

 The family of the sisters alleged that three persons from a nearby village had abducted them.
 They held protests at the Nighasen crossing a few kilometres away from the village.

-The police filed a first information report under Sections 302 (murder), 376 (rape), 323 (voluntarily causing hurt) and 452 (house trespass after preparation for assault) of the Indian Penal Code, as well as under provisions of the Protection of Children from Sexual Offences Act, Aaj Tak reported.
+The police have filed a first information report under Sections 302 (murder), 376 (rape), 323 (voluntarily causing hurt) and 452 (house trespass after preparation for assault) of the Indian Penal Code, as well as under provisions of the Protection of Children from Sexual Offences Act, Aaj Tak reported.

-Suman said that Chotu had introduced other accused men to the girls.
-Sohail and Junaid then lured girls to a farm and raped them, ANI reported.
+Suman said that Chotu, a neighbour of the girls, had introduced other accused men to them.
+Sohail and Junaid then lured the girls to a farm and raped them, ANI reported.

 “After the girls forced the accused to marry them, Sohail, Hafizul and Junaid strangulated and killed them,” he said.
 “They then called Karimuddin and Arif and hanged girls to eliminate proof.”